keenworker/test/test4.md

 **Evolution of Computers** | **Maximum Marks: 40**| **Time Allowed: 1 Hour**

+**General Instructions:**
+This paper is divided into five sections — A, B, C, D and E. Section A contains Multiple Choice Questions.
+Section B contains Fill in the Blanks.
+Section C contains True/False Questions.
+Section D and E contain Short and Long Answer Questions.
+All questions are compulsory.
+Marks are indicated against each section.

 ### **SECTION A — MULTIPLE CHOICE QUESTIONS (1 × 8 = 8 Marks)**

 **Tick (✓) the correct option.**